OpenCilk/www.opencilk.org/src/doc/reference/reducers.md

 _Reducers_ are a new data type to help programmers avoid _{% defn "data race", "data races" %}_.
 Data races happen when one thread modifies an object while a second thread is using it.
 According to the C and C++ language standards a race is undefined behavior.
-Your program can give incorrect results, crash, or worse.
+A program can give incorrect results, crash, or worse.
 A counter may not increment reliably or a linked list may become corrupt.